SatishPBM/CS50-Harvard-courses-projects/README.md

 Dynamic rendering of stock portfolios and transaction history.
 Utilized Flask framework and SQLite database.

-Authentication Blueprint in Flask:
-Description: Implemented a user authentication blueprint using Flask and SQLite.
-Included features for user registration, secure login, and logout.
-Utilized password hashing for enhanced security.
-Key Features:
-Blueprint structure for modular authentication.
-Hashed password storage for user security.
-Login protection using the login_required decorator.

 Hash Table for Dictionary Checking (C):
 Description: Developed a hash table in C for efficient dictionary checking.
 Implemented a custom hash function based on string folding.
 Loaded and unloaded the dictionary into/from memory.
 Key Features: